bruno78/popular-movies-app/README.md

     recyclerView.setDrawingCacheQuality(View.DRAWING_CACHE_QUALITY_HIGH);
 ```

-and if you are using Picasso add these lines:
+and if you are using Picasso and still have these issues, add the commented lines:

 ```java
     Picasso.with(context)